HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-12-How-to-get-a-job-101.md

 Lately I have had a couple of friends asking me about job applications, summer jobs, internships, graduate programs and so forth within mathematics, data science, etcetera.
 This is the reason for this post.

+My first advice is to make job applications one of your new hobbies.
+Spend time on Google, Reddit, Blogs and read much about it.
+Of course it helps to read one blog post or ask one friend, but you need to build yourself a coprehensive understanding of the matter.

+Start with the attitude that you can and will get a cool job that will be inspiring and interesting.

 ## Where to find a job?
 In order to apply to cool jobs one needs to find them.
 Here are some ways: